aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/openwebui/index.en.md

 Now for the exciting part - let's chat with the AI!

 1. **Click "New Chat"** (if not already in a new chat)
-2. **Type your first message** in the "Send a Message" box at the bottom
+2. **Type your first message** in the "How can I help you today?" box
 3. **Try this example**: "What is the strongest creature relative to body size?"
 4. **Press Enter** or click the send button